xianshenglu/microfocus-hiring/jd-list-detail.md

   - Development experience in enterprise software R&D center is plus
   - Experienced with non-functional requirement like FIPS, Common Criteria, Accessibility etc.

-### CMS/Senior Developer with DevOps/Specialist/7025077
+### CMS / Senior Developer with DevOps / Specialist / 7025077

 **Essential Duties and Responsibilities**